What local authorities need to do to place a child under 13 in a secure children’s home, and guidance on when it is appropriate to do so.

 - confirmation of whether you have identified an available bed in a SCH

 - confirmation of whether the child is currently with you or whether they are missing from care

 - details of when you intend to go to court to seek a secure accommodation order for the child

-- details of what alternatives to a secure placement you have considered and why you think a secure placement is more appropriate
+- details of the alternatives to a secure placement you have considered and why you think a secure placement is necessary

 Children in care team